scotthamilton77/atlas-mcp-server/README.md

 ### Automatic Backups (Note)

-The `src/services/neo4j/driver.ts` includes a `triggerBackgroundBackup` function that calls `exportDatabase` after every write operation.
-This provides a basic, frequent backup mechanism.
-However, for robust backup strategies (e.g., scheduled backups, rotation, off-site storage), consider implementing a more sophisticated solution or leveraging Neo4j's enterprise backup features if applicable.
+**Important:** The automatic backup functionality is currently not working.
+Please use the manual backup process described below until this feature is fully implemented.

+The `src/services/neo4j/driver.ts` includes a `triggerBackgroundBackup` function that is intended to call `exportDatabase` after every write operation, but this feature is still under development.
+For now, rely on regular manual backups to protect your data.

 ### Backup Process